M-A-N-I-K/M-A-N-I-K/README.md

 - A passionate Self-taught Full Stack developer
 - You can find me editing videos or working out in gym in spare time
-- Currently Honing mt Full stack Web Development skills
+- Currently Honing my Full stack Web Development skills
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1wzT2WRzYW1C9K-kaNx7voIkmcfFflpms/view?usp=sharing)

 <br><br>